Modelling the T-72 family by Simon Barnes

 Note

-A lot of countries have now started to fit rubber padded tracks to their tanks, these are similar to the tracks used by the Leopard, by contrast the Russians seem to be using the all steel T-80 style tracks for their tanks.
+A lot of countries have now started to fit rubber padded tracks to their tanks.
+These are similar to the tracks used by the Leopard.
+By contrast the Russians seem to be using the all steel T-80 style tracks for their tanks.

 Back to Articles Page Back to Home Page